St. Andrew’s-Sewanee School’s Guiding Principles support our Mission Statement

-- The school is committed to continually examining our community life, our curriculum, and other programs to be certain that the school's environment is one that enables the community to live with its diverse components.
+- The school is committed to continually examining our community life, our curriculum, and other programs to enable the community to live with its diverse components.

 To bring all members of the community to a richer spiritual, intellectual, social, physical, and aesthetic awareness, so that they might lead lives of honor and loving service to God and to others.

 - The schoolʼs primary concern is the growth of each individual in the community.
-In addition to the pursuit of excellence, students’ participation in the breadth of our program offerings is essential; therefore, the arts, athletics, humanities, math, outreach, physical education, religious life, and science are all integral to the school’s mission.
+In addition to the pursuit of excellence, students’ participation in the arts, athletics, humanities, math, outreach, physical education, religious life, and science are all integral to the school’s mission.